cakephp/phinx/docs/commands.rst

         $ cd yourapp
         $ phinx init

-Optionally you can specify a custom location for Phing's config file:
+Optionally you can specify a custom location for Phinx's config file:

 .. code-block:: bash